Electric knives are a terrific tool for cooks of all skill levels.

-One issue you might have with this Rapala fillet knife is removing the blades for cleaning because the two release buttons are challenging to depress.
-You may run into a problem with getting the battery to charge, which could be frustrating if you were specifically looking for a cordless knife.
+One issue you might have with the Rapala fillet knife is removing the blades for cleaning because the two release buttons are challenging to depress.

 What Is An Electric Knife?
 An electric knife is a combination of two serrated blades in one handle.
 These blades move beside one another to make clean, even cuts in meats and bread.

 Once you're done carving the turkey, slicing the roast or cutting a loaf of warm, fragrant bread, eject the two blades from the knife handle and separate them for washing.

 Electric knives are ideal tools for cutting into a large roast, ham, baked chicken or roasted turkey.
 They're also very useful for slicing warm, homemade bread.

 Because the blades are always moving, you're more likely to cleanly slice (instead of tear) whatever you're cutting.

 While a manual knife will (eventually) make clean cuts to a large piece of cooked meat, you may wind up shredding the food and ruining the presentation.

 Additionally, if you enjoy thin sliced deli meat, an electric knife is a great way to cut around the bone and get great sandwich meat.